seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 **DUKE VINCENTIO**
 ...
 By mine honesty,
-If she be mad---as I believe no other---
+If she be mad--as I believe no other--
 Her madness hath the oddest frame of sense,
 Such a dependency of thing on thing,
 As e'er I heard in madness. ...